Code-Institute-Submissions/eileensiah-Project-4/README.md

 c) Agency Admin
 ===============
-* On the Agency Admin navibar, there are "General Enquiry" page, "Shortlisted Enquiry",
+* On the Agency Admin navibar, there are "General Enquiry" page, "Shortlisted Enquiry" page, "Maid List" page, "Product" page and "Cart" page.
+    * General enquiry page - For general enquiry, employers do not have any prefered FDWs in mind.
+Therefore, agencies have to recommend FDWs based on emplyoyer requirements.
+    * Shortlisted enquiry page - Employers have selected their prefered maid and agencies need to revert back to employers on their selection.
-    * Enquiry page - It caputure all the enquries send by
+    * Maid List page - It showed all the FDWs that belongs to this agency.
+In the page, agency is also able create, read, edit and delete any biodata.
+    * Product page - It showed the subscrib